giedrebi/BIT_SPRINT_2/README.md

 ```
 *How to add font awesome you will find in section 3.*

-To style those buttons I added these selectors in style.css file:
+To style those buttons I added these declarations in style.css file:
 ```
 #bar_btn , #cancel_btn  {
     position: absolute;